 Finding a new ERP solution is an important choice for growing businesses – but it can also be overwhelming.
 There are so many options to choose from, how do you know which one is right for you?
 This is a great place to start.
-We’ll look at two of the leading cloud ERP solutions for small to mid-size companies.
+We’ll look at two of the leading cloud ERP solutions for small to mid-size companies – Acumatica and NetSuite.
 Like anything, there are pros, cons and things to consider.
-We’ll take you through all of it to help you decide which solution is best for your business – Acumatica or NetSuite.
+We’ll take you through all of it to help you decide which solution is best for your business.

 What is Acumatica?

-Founded in 2003, Acumatica has quickly grown a customer base of around 5,200.
-They offer an affordable ERP solution that’s built for the cloud, but can be deployed on-premise where required.
+Founded in 2003, Acumatica has quickly grown a customer base of over 8,000.
+They offer an ERP solution that’s built for the cloud, but can be deployed on-premise where required.
 The modular design lends itself well to functional groupings based on industry needs, with editions for a variety of industries, including distribution, manufacturing, professional services and construction.